Land use

-Cumulative CO2 emissions from land-use change (as of 2021).
+Annual CO2 emissions from land-use change in 2024.
 Emissions from land-use change can be positive or negative depending on whether these changes emit (positive, brown on the map) or sequester (negative) carbon (green on the map).

-Land use is an umbrella term to describe what happens on a parcel of land.
+Land use, land cover, or land use/land cover (LU/LC) is a description of what happens on a parcel of land.
 It concerns the benefits derived from using the land, and also the land management actions that humans carry out there.
 The following categories are used for land use: forest land, cropland (agricultural land), grassland, wetlands, settlements and other lands.
 The way humans use land, and how land use is changing, has many impacts on the environment.
 Effects of land use choices and changes by humans include, for example, urban sprawl, soil erosion, soil degradation, land degradation and desertification.
 Land use and land management practices have a major impact on natural resources including water, soil, nutrients, plants and animals.

 Land use change is "the change from one land-use category to another".
 Land-use change, together with use of fossil fuels, are the major anthropogenic sources of carbon dioxide, a dominant greenhouse gas.
 Human activity is the most significant cause of land cover change, and humans are also directly impacted by the environmental consequences of these changes.
 For example, deforestation (the systematic and permanent conversion of previously forested land for other uses) has historically been a primary facilitator of land use and land cover change.

 The study of land change relies on the synthesis of a wide range of data and a diverse range of data collection methods.
 These include land cover monitoring and assessments, modeling risk and vulnerability, and land change modeling.